Skip to Main Content

 All eligible measures under the Soundview NPA must be installed and operational, and, thereafter, inspected, all on or prior to November 1, 2024.

 NPA project measures encompass electrification as well as gas energy efficiency.
-For typical residential or small-medium business customers, installation may last a couple of days.
+For typical residential or small business & nonprofit customers, installation may last a couple of days.
 More complex projects may take longer depending on size and scope.

 Please refer to our specific NPA landing pages for a detailed illustration of our segment specific bonus “adder” NPA incentive.
 As an example, NPA provides an additional $16,000 for residential Clean Heat whole building decommissioning projects on top of what the core program offers for that category of work.
 Following all Clean Heat rules and project caps, NPA adder incentives may cover up to 100% of project cost.